Fowlmere Airfield: United States Army Air Forces use

 The 339th Fighter Group arrived at Fowlmere from Rice AAF, California on 4 April 1944.
 The group was under the command of the 66th Fighter Wing of the VIII Fighter Command.
 Aircraft of the group were identified by a red/white chequerboard pattern.

 Postwar Royal Air Force use

-With the departure of the Americans, Fowlmere was used briefly by No. 11 Group RAF RAF Fighter Command until January 1946 then closed and placed into care and maintenance status.
-It was eventually sold back to local farmers in 1957.
-With the end of RAF control, the concreted areas and buildings of Fowlmere airfield were largely ground into aggregate and sold for local construction projects.
+With the departure of the Americans following the end of the war, Fowlmere was used by No. 11 Group RAF RAF Fighter Command until January 1946.
+It was then closed and placed into care and maintenance status, before being sold back to local farmers in 1957.
+The airfield's concreted areas and buildings of were ground into aggregate and sold for use in local construction projects.

 Current use

 The airfield is in active use, with new management as of November 2020.
 It is home to the British Aerobatic Academy and the Modern Air flying club.
 There is a grass runway 07/25, with PPR (Prior Permission Required) necessary to land.

 Fowlmere Airfield Museum is on-site, open one Sunday per month.